heatherisis/Samsung-Tidy-Data/2CompilingData.md

 ####This 2CompilingData markdown file is intended to be the second in a series of four manuscripts describing the process for data cleanup.
-These instructions can only be followed after those from 1OrganizingData have been successfully completed
+These instructions can only be followed after those from 1OrganizingData have been successfully completed, all contained in the R Project run_analysis.Rproj.

 * 1. 1OrganizingData
 * 2. 2CompilingData